6 Things You Didn’t Know About Level 4 Body Armor

 Body armor certification is a rigorous and reliable process you can trust your life to.

-But just seeing that a piece of armor is level 2A or level 3… that doesn’t always tell you the whole story.
+But just seeing that a piece of armor is level 2A or level 3… doesn’t always tell you the whole story.
 Often, the reality is far more complicated, with differences from one producer to the next.

 We’ve already talked about spalling—and how your own steel body armor could be the source of potentially deadly shrapnel launched just inches from your face.
 We also mentioned how these plates can deform on contact, leaving them ineffective against follow-up shots of the same caliber.